ronnie-gray/teleport/rfd/XXXX-upgrade-system.md

 an important part of the prerequisite work to get the TUF system online.
 We don't neeed to add TUF support for all build targets at once, so we may specifically target reliable signing of amd64/linux packages first.

+### Rollbacks

+Rollbacks will come in two flavors:

+1. Remote rollback: Version directive is changed to target an older version.
+Older version is installed via normal install controller.
+Requires the new teleport installation to work at least well enough to perform any functions required by the install controller.

+2. Local rollback: The previous teleport installation remains cached during the upgrade, and some local process monitors the health of the new version.
+If the new version remains unhealthy for too long, it is forcibly terminated and the previous installation is replaced.

+The first option is an emergent property of the level-triggered system and will be supported from the beginning.
+Teleport won't bother to distinguish between an upgrade and a downgrade.
+No special downgrade logic is required for this option to work.

+The second option will require a decent amount of specialized support and will be added later down the line.
+Script installers would likely need to be amended in some way to work correctly with a local rollback scheme.
+The details of how exactly local rollbacks should function are TBD.
+Some possibilities include:

+- Initially install new versions to a pending location (e.g. `/usr/local/bin/teleport.pending`).
+Have teleport automatically fork a background monitor and `exec`s into the pending binary if it is detected on startup.
+If the background monitor observes that its requirements are met, it moves the pending binary to the active location, replacing the previous install.

+- Formally embrace the idea of multiple concurrently installed teleport versions and provide a thin "proxy binary" that can seamlessly `exec` into the current target version based on some filesystem config, potentially launching a background monitor of a different version first depending on said config.
+This has the downside of introducing a new binary, but the upside of eliminating the need for messy move/rename schemes.

+- Fully install the new version, creating a backup of the previous version first.
+Rely on an external mechanism for ensuring that the monitor/revert process gets run (e.g. by registering a new systemd unit).
+This has the upside of probably being compatible with script-based installers without any changes (teleport could create the backup and register the unit before starting the script), but has the downside of introducing an external dependency.

 ## Notes

 ### Open Questions